xip94001/getCleanDataProj/README.md

 You can run getwd() in RStudio to find the working directory.

-4.Highlight all content of run_analysis.R
+5.Highlight all content of run_analysis.R

 (by clicking in the run_analysis.R source window and then ctrl-A to select all),

 then click on the Run button at the top-right of the run_analysis.R source window to run the script.

-5.run_analysis.R contains detailed comments on what the R scrip is doing:
+6.run_analysis.R contains detailed comments on what the R scrip is doing:

-Data lowdload, load and pre-processing
+Data download, load and pre-processing

 1) Download the .zip file to working directory

 2) Extract the .zip to subdirectory datadir under working directory

-3) Read features data - the data will be used as column names for X data
+3) Read features data - the data will be used as column names after modification for X data

 4) Read test and train X data and combine the data